ima21981/comp122-f24_mine/reference/TAC_transformation/conditional2TAC.md

       1. Append 'break {cond};' at the end of the code block.
       1. Transform the code within the code block to conform to the TAC style.

+   1. For each of the following `else if` keyword pairs:
+      1. Split the `else if` keyword pair onto separate lines
+      1. Associate the {next_n} label with the `if` keyword
+         - where "n" in the label is the number of the code block from 0..N-1.
+      1. Append 'break {cond};' at the end of the code block.
+      1. Transform the code within the code block to conform to the TAC style.

+   1. For the final `else` code block
+      1. Insert the {next_n} label, with a null statement, at top of the block.
+         - where "n" in the label is the number of the code block from 0..N-1.
+      1. Append 'break {cond};' at the end of the code block.
+      1. Transform the code within the code block to conform to the TAC style.

    1. After the last code block, and before the {done} label, add the {next_n} label.
       - where "n" is the equal to then number of code blocks.